-(Effective June 1, 2016 - subject to change without notification.
+(Effective June 1, 2017 - subject to change without notification.
 Updated fees may be found in the Schedule of Classes.)

-Entrance fee (payable when filing application for admiss sion)\$25 Tuition per credit hour for BUonline students \$415 Class/Lab fees vary per course Technology fee for Part-Time students per semester \$60 Online course fee \$150 Graduation Fee \$100 Audit fee per credit hour 1 / 2 Part-Time Credit Hour Rate Challenge exam fee per credit hour 1 / 3 of Undergraduate Credit-Hour Rate
+Entrance fee (payable when filing application for admission) \$25 Tuition per credit hour for BUonline students Class/Lab fees vary per course

+Technology fee for Part-Time students per semester

+Online course fee

+Graduation Fee

+Audit fee per credit hour

+Challenge exam fee per credit hour

-- If a student does not graduate within 18 months after applying for the degree, the student must reapply and pay the fee. - For Challenge Exams, the student must pay a non-refundable fee of \$100 to the Business Office PRIOR to taking the exam.
+If a student does not graduate within 18 months after applying for the degree, the student must reapply and pay the fee.

+For Challenge Exams, the student must pay a non-refundable fee of \$100 to the Business Office PRIOR to taking the exam.
 Upon successful completion of the exam, the student must pay the balance of the Challenge Exam fee (1/3 of undergraduate credit-hour rate).
 No credit will be given for successful completion until the full amount is paid